 You will have to divide the little buggers every couple of years because they will be prospering all over the place.
 They say once you plant chives, you will always have chives.
 Another great reason to grow them, they will make you think of yourself as an amazing gardener.
 (I know you are, but everyone needs encouragement).

 Start plants from seed, purchase a plant or two, or dig up part of a clump from a neighbor’s garden (I am sure they will be happy to share).
 If seeding, plant in mid-to-late spring.
 Sow in clusters 1 to 1-1/2 feet apart.

-Finally the healthy benefits of adding chives to your diet, the antioxidant compounds present in chives may help boost immunity and protect you from chronic conditions such as heart disease and cancer.
-Chives go well with potatoes, fish and eggs, and make a flavorful seasoning for homemade salad dressings and dips.
+Finally, the health benefits of adding chives to your diet, the antioxidant compounds present in chives may help boost immunity and protect you from chronic conditions such as heart disease and cancer.
+Chives go well with potatoes, fish, and eggs, and make a flavorful seasoning for homemade salad dressings and dips.
 Try chives as an alternative to parsley, and reap the benefits of its nutrients.

 Hidden deep in the house in which I reside,